-Cookies themselves typically aren’t as evil as most stories (and some anti-spyware tools) might have you believe.
+Cookies aren’t as evil as most stories – and some security tools – might have you believe.

 A cookie is nothing more than some information a website can save on your computer that your browser then provides back to that same website the next time you return.